bjornblomqvist/mayi/README.markdown

 end
 ```

 As you can see with MayI this changes to a nice method call with an explicit mening.
 I have found this small API to be a big win!
-Now we have the actually question we wish to have answered documented.
+Now we have the actually question we want answered documented.

 ## The API